logicalperson0/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 6-superstitious_numbers: Displays numbers from 1 to 20 and displays:-> bad luck from China, bad luck from Japan and bad luck from Italy for the 4th, 9th and 17th iteration, respectively

+7-clock: Displays the time for 12 hours and 59 minutes